..

 1923 - Belgium & Holland Tour

-The Easter 1923 tour came about almost entirely due to G.N.Foster who was closely connected with the Belgium clubs immediately after the First World War during which he was the organiser of sports for the British Expeditionary Force.
-The side though was weakened for the first half of the tour by the fact that Easter fell early and thus prevented the schoolmasters, who had formed the backbone of many touring sides were unable to go.
-Combine this with the absence for varying reasons of Doggart, Hegan and C.T.Ashton and it is not surprising the side did not do well.
-The first day saw a game of golf at the Royal Belgian Golf Club.
-The opponents faced included Prince Edmond Ruspoli of Italy.
+The Easter 1923 tour came about almost entirely due to G.N.Foster who was closely connected with a number of Belgian clubs immediately following the First World War, during which he was the organiser of sports for the British Expeditionary Force.
+The side was weakened for the first half of the tour by the fact that Easter fell early and thus prevented the school teachers, who had formed the backbone of many touring sides, from being able to go.
+This, combined with the absence for varying reasons of Doggart, Hegan and C.T.Ashton made it unsurprising that the side did not perform well.
+The first day saw a game of golf at the Royal Belgian Golf Club where the opponents faced included Prince Edmond Ruspoli of Italy!
 The Corinthians won the foursomes 2 games to 1 and the singles by 4 to 2.

-35,000 people witnessed the first game in Brussels against Daring FC and the Corinthians went down to a fourth minute goal and then defended for the rest of match against the speedy Belgian forwards.
-The next two matches against Union St. Gilloise on Easter Monday and Dutch side Willem II Tilburg two days later saw the Corinthians badly beaten.
-The half-backs and forwards were completely outclassed in these matches.
+35,000 people witnessed the first match in Brussels against Royal Daring Club of Molenbeek where the Corinthians went down to a fourth minute goal and then defended for the rest of the game against the speedy Belgian forwards.
+The next two matches against Union St. Gilloise on Easter Monday and Dutch side Willem II Tilburg two days later saw the Corinthians badly beaten with the half-backs and forwards completely outclassed.
 The party then travelled to the Hague and were joined by Hunter, Blaxland and Creek who had flown in from Croydon.
 There, they played against a combined Dutch University XI before 6,000 people

 and two goals by Creek were enough to give them their first win of the tour.

-Next stop was Amsterdam where the Corinthians once again faced The Swallows (De Zwaluwen) before 30,000 people, Creek again scored twice to seal victory.
+Next stop was Haarlem where the Corinthians once again faced De Zwaluwen before 30,000 people, Creek again scored twice to seal victory.
 At the reception afterwards Miles Howell (who had shown remarkable form at one of the Brussels night-clubs by giving a most amusing solo turn and then going round with the hat) was again well to the fore with a perilous juggling exhibition.
 The party then travelled to Rotterdam for the last game by racing car!
-The drivers of which vied with each other in the speed at which they took the many hair pin bends across the canals.
+The drivers of which vied with each other in the speed at which they took the many hair-pin bends across the canals.
 Not surprisingly the last game was lost 1-2, but by this stage several of the tour party had returned to England.

 01-Apr